boreki/korepi-launcher/README.md

 # The End
-The project has been approved, so we have moved our community to
+The project is over, so we have moved our community to
 - https://discord.gg/boci